Last Updated on March 8, 2022 by Grow with Bovees

 You can divide a bank into two or three level terraces, at least 6 feet (1.83 m) wide, and plant them thickly with shrubs and creeping plants to overhang the retaining walls.

 This will give the effect of a bank of greenery.
-Once you have walls and rock to check erosion, you can plant almost anything on a bank, but if there is no hard material to hold the soil, it is possible to knit the soil with the roots and creeping stems of suitable plants.
+Once you have walls and rock to check erosion, you can plant almost anything on a bank, but if there is no hard material to hold the soil, it is possible to knit the soil with the roots and creeping stems of suitable plants, such as creeping Jenny.

 How To Hold the Soil on a Slope

 - A rockery is the most natural and appealing way to hold the soil on any slope, steep or gentle, and there are many plants suited to a rock garden.

 - Try not to overdo them, however, and reserve them for one bank only if possible.

 - Try to treat other banks in one of the ways described below.